Create and Run a Lakona Project

 Change the selected engine UI and client session flow.

-Run --readiness-check again after changing runtime configuration.
+Check /_lakona/health/ready again after changing runtime configuration.
 It is the fastest way to catch missing endpoints, invalid service exposure, and unsafe server startup state before the game reaches players.

 Shared contracts